RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 difficult.

 ## How to avoid disaster

+The world is full of biased data.
+Bing Image Search returns a bunch of white women for "healthy skin".
+This becomes a "young white woman touching her face" detector.
+Be careful.
+Gather data that reflects the real world.

+"Building Machine Learning Powered Applications" book is good at pointing this out.

+Out of Domain Data: Data that our model sees in production which is very different to what it saw during training.

+Ways to address out of domain data:
+* Having a diverse team.
+* Writing the attributes of your data sets and publishing its limitations.

+Domain Shift: When the type of data that our model sees changes over time.

+Recommendation:
+1. Manual process
+   1. Run model in parallel
+   2. Humans check predictions
+2. Limited scope deployment
+   1. Careful human supervision
+   2. Time or geography limited
+3. Gradual expansion
+   1. Good reporting systems needed
+   2. Consider what could go wrong

 ## Unforeseen consequences and feedback loops
 ## End of Chapter 2 Recap + Blogging
 ## Starting MNIST from scratch